mesmerizero/mesmerizero.github.io/_posts/2020-08-31-side-by-side-windows-linux.markdown

 explorer.exe .
 {% endhighlight %}

 And with this comes the last piece of the puzzle: the IDE.
 Since the Linux files are visible to Windows, it means you can use am IDE on Windows.
 I added PyCharm for that.
-It mostly works and it even has some integration with WSL, but sadly only in the Professional version.
+It mostly works and it even has some integration with WSL, but only in the Professional version.

 One important thing to remember is that your project folder should be under the Linux filesystem for faster performance.
 Having it anywhere will work, as I did before reading the [disclaimer](https://docs.microsoft.com/en-us/windows/wsl/compare-versions#use-the-linux-file-system-for-faster-performance), but it's considerably slower.